ēast east + burna Old English (a) stream. Population - 103,054.

 This 1935, Neo-Grec domed roof provides cover for cover bands, mainly, although there's more your traditional brass on a Sunday, when in season.

 What's now known to be called a colonnade can accommodate 1600 bums on temporary seats although that's less than half of the original number.
-That's all thanks to the pen-pushers at City Hall, probably, and it's Health & Safety gone mad, right kids?
+That's all thanks to the pen-pushers at City Hall, probably, and it's Health & Safety gone mad, right boomers?

 The serviceable, shingle beach is now home to the entire German, year-11 student population or fifth year as it should still really be called.